 The FHCF plays a significant role in the provision of property insurance coverage for Florida residents.
-Ten consecutive seasons without hurricane activity affecting Florida have given the FHCF an opportunity to accumulate sufficient reserves to prepare for future storms.
-The FHCF has significant financial resources as of the end of 2015, with an estimated fund balance of approximately \$12.7 billion.
-In addition to these resources, the FHCF also has \$1.5 billion in proceeds from outstanding Series 2013A pre-event debt (\$500 million of the \$2 billion outstanding matures on July 1, 2016 and will therefore not be available to pay claims for the 2016 season) and projected \$1.2 billion in proceeds from Series 2016A pre-event debt that is expected to price and close in February 2016, providing additional liquidity for 2016 and future seasons.
-Nonetheless, the FHCF might still need to rely on relatively marginal emergency assessments and post-event bonding capabilities to pay claims if a storm or storms of sufficient size impacted Florida.
+Eleven consecutive seasons with limited claims payment activity have given the FHCF an opportunity to accumulate sufficient reserves to prepare for future storms.
+The FHCF has significant financial resources as of the end of 2016, with an estimated fund balance of approximately \$13.8 billion.
+In addition to these resources, the FHCF also has \$2.7 billion available in pre-event bond proceeds from outstanding Series 2013A pre-event debt (\$1.5 billion outstanding) and Series 2016A pre-event debt (\$1.2 billion outstanding) providing additional liquidity for 2017 and subsequent seasons.
+Nonetheless, the FHCF might still need to rely on emergency assessments and/or postevent bonding to pay claims if a storm or storms of sufficient magnitude impacted Florida.
 The analyses presented in this report summarize those resources and how the FHCF would apply them after an event.